kszenes/PorousConvection.jl/PorousConvection/README.md

 ## Theory

 ### Introduction
-In this project, we implement a 3D multi-XPU solver for the convection of a fluid due to temperature through a porous media.
+In this project, we implement an 3D multi-XPU fully-implicit solver for the convection of a fluid due to temperature through a porous media using the pseudo-transient method.
 This is a procees that is of particular interest when modelling geophysics.

 ### Equations
+The PDE that is being solved is given by the following system

+It is obtained

 ### Numerical Methods